 I currently live and teach in a small university town in Karnataka, India.
-I keep this blog mainly for ramblings and rants on books and literature, and occasionally other observations.
+I keep this blog mainly for ramblings and rants on books and literature, Bollywood, politics, culture and occasionally other observations.

-You can write to me at pallavi (dot) inabrownstudy (at) gmail (dot) com for any personal feedback.
-Otherwise, feel free to comment on any of my posts.
+You can write to me at pallavi (dot) inabrownstudy (at) gmail (dot) com for feedback.
+You can also follow me on facebook at http://www.facebook.com/rao.pallavi and I also tweet @pallavi_rao.

 1. Great review!!!